andreskrey/readability.php/README.md

 The project aim is to be a 1 to 1 port of Mozilla's version and to follow closely all changes introduced there, but there are some major differences on the structure.
 Most of the code is a 1:1 copy –even the comments were imported– but some functions and structures were adapted to suit better the PHP language.

+## Requirements

-**Requires**: PHP 5.6+, ext-dom, ext-xml, and ext-mbstring.
+PHP 5.6+, ext-dom, ext-xml, and ext-mbstring.
 To install all this dependencies (in the rare case your system does not have them already), you could try something like this in *nix like environments:

 `$ sudo apt-get install php7.1-xml php7.1-mbstring`